SapientSapiens/capstone1project-2025-mlz/README.md

  - **Operational Guidelines** : The dataset for this project has been downloaded onto my local machine.
 It has been unzipped to get the directory named **training_set** inside which there is another directory named **training_set**.
 This inner **training_set** directory has the image class subdirectories.
 Now, the top/outer **training_set** directory has been renamed to **dataset**.
 We shall work with this dataset directory.
 To keep original dataset untouched so that the EDA done on it could be reproduced, I made a copy of the dataset namely **temp_dataset** in which I did the cleaning/removing of the identified image files.
 Sunsequently I used this cleaned dataset **'temp_dataset'** to split the data into train, test & validation directories inside the original dataset (named **dataset**).
 After the operations, I removed the **temp_dataset**.

     ![alt text](Capstone1Screenshots/image2.png)

+ ***Note :The dataset directory is more than 8 GB and could not push it to github even with Git LFS.
+So you have to get it from given link and use as per instruction above***

 **The Problem**